dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 ## Example

-The following code snippet demonstrates a multistage build with the Go SDK.
+The following code snippet demonstrates a multi-stage build with the Go SDK.

 ```go file=../snippets/multistage-build/main.go